dgleba/rail299/README.md

 ## Example app showing issue..

 - checkboxes will not re-check upon edit.
+ - Start app.
+ - visit localhost:3000/products.
+ - hit edit.
+ - checkboxes are not checked to match what is in the database.
+ -

 #### More: